New Mom, you need to TREAT YOSELF. Yep I said it.

 So I made you a list.
 A list of things a new Mom should have.

-There are a zillion baby gear lists out there, including mine.
+There are a zillion baby registry guides out there, including my baby registry list.
 And those lists are awesome because a prepared Mama (well, as prepared as you can be for leaving your house alone & coming home with a tiny completely dependent human being) is a more relaxed & happy Mama.

 C’MON MAMA’s New Mom Necessities

 Obsessed.
-I haven’t taken it off even once since I got it.
+I’ve only taken it off maybe 5 times since I got it 5 years ago.
 It’s perfect.
 It’s delicate but sturdy, and soldered at the top so it won’t flip upside down.
 I have the MAMA one in gold.
+I also love this silver one.
 Fact: MAMA is my most favorite word in the history of the world.
 I have a feeling it will be yours, too.

 Turns out I’m an adult now and I get back pain.
 Boo.
-Carrying around a 50lb
+Carrying around a 55lb

-toddler child and 25lb baby toddler (when did they grow up?) will do that to you.
+toddler child and 35lb baby toddler (when did they grow up?) will do that to you.
 This is one of the LARGEST heating pads I could find.
-I used it every single day for a couple years before it gave out (apparently heating pads do not have the longest life spans & 2 years is pretty lucky…or so the endless Amazon reviews tell me).
-When it broke, I may or may not have cried.
-Of course I immediately reordered it.
+I use it every single night, even in the summer.
+If it breaks, I may or may not cry (I will), and I’ll definitely immediately reorder it.

 4. A Village